The young woman who exposed her divorce on TikTok in search of support and ended up killed by her ex-husband

 Their bags were packed.
 And she was prepared to be free.

-On July 21, Sania Khan, then 29, would leave Chicago, Illinois — and the trauma of a failed relationship — to begin a new chapter alone in her hometown of Chattanooga, Tennessee. ).
+On July 21, Sania Khan, then 29, would leave Chicago, Illinois — and the trauma of a failed relationship — to start a new chapter alone in her hometown of Chattanooga, Tennessee. ).

 But that day, she returned to Tennessee lifeless.